Frequently Asked Queries

 Operating System

-RaceStudio 3 can be installed on Windows 7, Windows 8/8.1 and Windows 10 or Windows 11.
-We recommend one of the two most recent OSs.
+RaceStudio 3 can be installed on Windows 7, Windows 8/8.1, and Windows 10 or Windows 11.
+We recommend using one of the two most recent OS versions.

-32 bit Windows versions and ARM Windows versions are not supported, as well as any other OSs.
+32-bit Windows versions and ARM Windows versions are not supported, nor are any other operating systems.

-32 bit OSs cannot virtualize a 64 bit Windows, so, again, RaceStudio 3 will not install.
+32-bit OSs cannot virtualize a 64-bit Windows; therefore, RaceStudio 3 will not install in that case.

 Antivirus Software

-Please remember that all AiM drivers are signed and certified by Microsoft, and all AiM installers are digitally signed by third party authorities.
-With a simple right click on the file, choose “Properties” from the context menu, and go to the “Digital Signatures” tab.
+All AiM drivers are signed and certified by Microsoft, and all AiM installers are digitally signed by third-party authorities.
+To check, right-click the file, select “Properties,” and go to the “Digital Signatures” tab.

 PC Hardware